Sunday, December 13, 2009

 Solaris/sparc under qemu how-to

 This document attempts to answer basic questions on how to set up qemu-system-sparc so that it can boot Solaris.
 The current version of this how-to is available under http://tyom.blogspot.com/2009/12/solaris-under-qemu-how-to.html.
-The emulation of sparc system is still being improved, so this document will probably be frequently updated.
+The emulation of sparc system is still being improved, so this document will probably be updated.

 Disclaimer